mariyamkhan1973/-Developers-Hub-internship-Iris_Visualization-task-1/README.md

 DevelopersHub-Internship-Tasks Data Science & Analytics internship tasks completed for the DevelopersHub Corporation internship program .
 DevelopersHub Corporation - Data Science Internship This repository contains the tasks completed during my Data Science and Analytics internship at DevelopersHub Corporation..

-Task 1: Exploring and Visualizing the Iris Dataset
+# Task 1 - Iris Dataset Visualization

+## What I did

-What I Did In this task, I worked with the Iris dataset and performed basic data exploration and visualization using Python.
-I loaded the dataset, checked its structure, viewed sample records, and analyzed the data through different visualizations including scatter plots, histograms, and box plots.
+In this task, I worked with the Iris dataset and learned how to explore and visualize data using Python.

+First, I loaded the dataset and checked its shape, columns, and first few rows to understand the data.
+After that, I created different graphs to see patterns and relationships between the features.

-My Observations
+### My Observations

-The dataset contains 150 flower samples belonging to three different species: Setosa, Versicolor, and Virginica.
-The scatter plot shows that Setosa is clearly separated from the other two species based on petal measurements.
+- In the scatter plot, the Setosa species forms a completely separate cluster, making it easy to distinguish from the other species.
-The histogram helped me understand the distribution of sepal length values in the dataset.
+- The histogram of petal length shows noticeable differences in the distribution of flower measurements across species.
-The box plot showed the spread of the data and highlighted a few possible outliers.
-Petal measurements appear to be more useful than sepal measurements for distinguishing between flower species.
+- The box plot indicates that Virginica generally has larger petal widths compared to Setosa and Versicolor.
+- The visualizations helped highlight the relationships between different flower characteristics.

+## Tools Used

+- Python
+- Google Colab
+- Pandas
+- Matplotlib
+- Seaborn

+## Work Done

+- Loaded the dataset
+- Explored the dataset structure
+- Checked the first few records
+- Generated summary statistics
+- Created a scatter plot
+- Created a histogram
+- Created a box plot

+## What I Learned

-Conclusion This task helped me learn how to explore a dataset and create visualizations to better understand the data.
-Using graphs made it easier to identify patterns, distributions, and differences between the flower species in the Iris dataset.
+This task helped me understand how to inspect a dataset before analysis and how visualizations can make data easier to understand.
+I also learned how to use Pandas, Matplotlib, and Seaborn in Google Colab.

+## Conclusion

+The Iris dataset is easy to understand and useful for learning data analysis.
+The visualizations showed clear differences between flower species and helped me better understand the distribution of the data.